bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/README.md

 # RTL design and Synthesis Using Sky130

+This week is focussed on verilog RTL design, simulation, synthesis and optimization.

 ### **Table of Contents**
 <details>
   <summary> Day 1- Introduction to verilog RTL design and Synthesis<a href="Day 1/README.md"> Day 1/README.md</a></summary>